 4.1.
 Ground temperature lapse rate

-30cm ground-depth temperatures show no daily fluctuations and more reflecting permafrost conditions.
+Temperatures at a ground depth of 30cm show no daily fluctuations and are more reflective of permafrost conditions.
 Figure 3 shows annual mean ground temperature versus elevation for each mountain’s slope aspects.
-In general, ground temperature regime shows a linear relationship with altitude.
+In general, the ground temperature regime shows a linear relationship with altitude.
 This simple trend line was used to predict the location of the permafrost lower boundary.
-Measurements were began at 4000m or higher to avoid the local temperature inversion layer.
+Measurements began at 4000m or higher to avoid the local temperature inversion layer.

-The elevation where the temperature curve crossed 0° C was about 5,100m on the south-facing slopes for both mountains that indicated around 5,100m to the lower permafrost boundary.
-However, the 0° C crossing elevation was much higher on north-facing slopes; data suggests that here permafrost would appear at 5,750m or higher.
+The elevation where the temperature curve crossed 0° C was about 5100m on the south-facing slopes for both mountains that indicated around 5100m to the lower permafrost boundary.
+However, the 0° C crossing elevation was much higher on north-facing slopes; data suggests that here permafrost would appear at 5750m or higher.

 4.2.
 Borehole temperature profile

-Maximum, minimum, and average borehole temperature profiles are shown in Figure 4.
-It still looks trumpet curve; however, the characteristics of the tropical ground temperature profile is unique and unlike those found in polar regions.
+Maximum, minimum, and average borehole-temperature profiles are shown in Figure 4.
+While the data still describe a trumpet curve, the characteristics of the tropical ground temperature profile is unique and unlike those found in polar regions.
 In tropical areas, the annual temperature variation is minimal, but daily temperature fluctuations are quite large.
-Both in Coropuna and Chachani, at 1m depth, the annual temperature amplitude is 0.2 °C in Coropuna and 2.0 °C in Chachani in respectively.
+At both study sites, at 1m depth, the annual temperature amplitude is 0.2 °C (Coropuna) and 2.0 °C (Chachani).
 The daily (day and night) temperature amplitude is over 40° C during the dry season.
 However, this daily temperature fluctuation penetrates the ground surface only to a depth of 5 to 15cm, and this layer undergoes frequent freeze-thaw cycles.
-The ground surface is marked with a pattern of stripes indicating this daily freeze/thaw activity and formed needle ice.
+The ground surface is marked with a pattern of stripes and formed needle ice, indicating this daily freeze/thaw activity.

-At the Coropuna borehole site, at 1-3 meters' depth the permafrost temperature was already at the thawing point (e.g. zero curtain).
+At the Coropuna borehole site, at 1-3 meters' depth, the permafrost temperature was already at the thawing point (e.g. zero curtain).
 This indicated that this borehole was established close to the lower boundary of the permafrost zone.
-As the tropical region demonstrates less seasonality and an absence of an organic layer over the permafrost, no active layer thermal offset was observed.
+As the tropical region demonstrates less seasonality and little or no organic layer over the permafrost, no active layer thermal offset was observed.

 4.3.
 Resistivity tomography

-Permafrost thickness was shown to be around 10m at the Coropuna borehole site (Figure 5a), and the active layer was over 1m thick.
-At Chachani borehole site, permafrost thickness was shown to be around 15m (Figure 5b).
+Permafrost thickness was shown to be around 10m at the Coropuna borehole site (Figure 5a), and the active layer was over 1 meter thick.
+At the Chachani borehole site, the permafrost thickness was shown to be around 15m (Figure 5b).
 Frozen ground at this site was covered with ice-rich pumice and the active layer was 10-30cm.

 DC resistivity profiling results were quite favorable (Figure 5a for Coropuna and 5b for Chachani), revealing the presence of an ice-rich pumice layer.
-An ice resistivity of 7500 ohm-m was obtained, which is a reasonable value.
-Resistivity studies permit better investigation of the detailed sub-surface structure, especially distinguishing the frozen layer and the lower boundary of the permafrost.
+An ice resistivity of 7500ohm•m was obtained, which is a reasonable value.
+Resistivity studies permit better investigation of the detailed subsurface structure, especially distinguishing the frozen layer and the lower boundary of the permafrost.
 The permafrost distribution and thickness showed a relatively good correlation with the surface albedo and slope aspect.
-In Chachani, permafrost was seen in the white pumice/tuff layer.
+At Chachani, permafrost was observable in the white pumice/tuff layer.

 4.4.
 Albedo & snow